Andyluchina/anonymous_net/README.md

      ```

 This will start the `CTCollector`, launch the protocol with a preset number of clients, and generate a `report.json` file in the same folder.

+## locally run
+TO run the protocol locally, check out the FTChainingZKNonInteractive folder and see the readme there.
+The protocol will run with some logging without any networking or RPCs